 Operational risk within Project Development

 In development projects Skanska has a dual role as both builder and property developer.
 This means that Skanska is responsible for all stages – from buying land and obtaining building permits to development, design, building, leasing and selling, and finally also for guarantees for the finished product.
-There is also a market risk, since demand is affected by developments in the external environment and macroeconomic developments.
+There is also a market risk, since demand is affected by developments in the external environment and macroeconomic shifts.

 Large and complex projects are approved and continuously monitored by the Senior Executive Team.
 To support this, several Group functions are active, such as the Skanska Risk Team and Controlling.
 The organizational structure in the business units mirrors the structure in the Group.